 Make up a toothbrushing game

-Take advantage of your child’s playful nature when teaching him how to take care of his teeth.
+Take advantage of your child’s playful nature when teaching him how to take care of his teeth and improve his dental health.
 The earlier you start, the simpler the games can be.
 Just make sure to put a big smile on your face and keep the mood light.
 Try a copycat game.
 To play, brush your teeth and get a big mouthful of bubbles, and then smile wide and let the bubbles run down your chin and into the sink.
 It looks funny, but that is the point.
 Then have your child copy what you did.
-Next time, let your little one lead and be prepared to make a toothpaste mustache on your lip if that is where he leads the game.
+Next time, let your little one lead and be prepared to make a toothpaste moustache on your lip if that is where he leads the game.

 Teeth brushing rewards